rtCamp/Frappe-Manager/docs/guides/vscode.md

 | `--work-dir` | Directory VS Code opens.
 Defaults to `/workspace/frappe-bench`. |

 !!! warning "Image-mode benches"
-    An `image` bench has no live-mounted workspace, so edits made through `fm code` live only in that container and are lost on the next `fm deploy` or `fm switch`. `fm code` warns when you do it.
+    An `image` bench has no live-mounted workspace, so edits made through `fm code` live only in that container and are lost on the next `fm switch`. `fm code` warns when you do it.
 Use it to reproduce and observe; ship real changes through the [deployment pipeline](../deploy/index.md).

 ## How the debugger works